-Whilst it’s important to have a good idea of what your target retail price is and your target cost price, please don’t put that as your priority when you start speaking to a manufacturer.
-Definitely don’t make your first question to a manufacturer, “How cheaply can you make this?”
+Whilst it’s important to have a good idea of what your target retail price is, and your target cost price, please don’t put that as your priority when you start speaking to a manufacturer.
+One of the common mistakes made by start-ps is making your first question to a manufacturer, “How cheaply can you make this?”
 Because that will definitely put them off.
 Price is important, but not as important as so many other factors, such as quality, processes, and whether that manufacturer is the right manufacturer for you to work with.

 5. Not listening to what manufacturers have to say

 No matter how much experience you have in product development and manufacturing you should listen to the advice from the manufacturer when it comes to the construction of a product, because they are the experts.
 They’ll be making that type of product day in, day out, and quite often they can suggest cheaper, better, and quicker ways of doing something.
 So it really is worth listening.
 Don’t think you know everything about manufacturing a product, no matter how much experience you have, because it’s always a good thing to listen to the people who are actually making that product for you.

 A good example of that, is Katya Wildman, founder of Bombshell, and her relationship with her manufacturer Raif Ali, owner of London factory Halo.
 During my interview with them both, Raif said one of the best things about working with Katya was that she was really good at taking his advice and listening to what he had to say.
 In fact, he even gave me an example of where he’d managed to save her considerable amounts of money by offering his advice in the way things were produced.

 6. Not having enough funds to get your product manufacturing off the ground